tessel/t2-firmware/README.md

 * **MOSI**, **MISO**, **SCK**, **CS1** -- SPI lines.
 SoC is SPI master, MCU is SPI slave
 * **SYNC** -- driven low by the SoC during setup transfers, driven high by the SoC during data transfers
-* **IRQ** -- driven high by the MCU when it wants to be polled by the SoC because it has data to send or has become ready to receive.
+* **IRQ** -- driven high by the MCU when it wants to be polled by the SoC because it has data to send or has become ready to receive

 Note that the MT7620 SPI controller is designed only to talk to SPI flash and is not full duplex, and the protocol designs around this limitation.

 A transaction has a setup phase and an optional data phase.
 To begin the setup phase, the SoC brings SYNC low.
-On this pin change, the MCU prepares a DMA transfer for the setup transfer.
+On this pin change, the MCU prepares a DMA chain for the setup transfer.
 In the setup transfer, each side provides:

   * A magic number, to verify correct operation
   * Bits specifying which channels are connected